sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Applications/Viewing_Analytics.md

 The **Custom Queries** tab enables you to create and view queries.
 For additional information on creating custom queries, refer to [Creating Custom Queries](/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Applications/Creating_Custom_Queries/).

 ![custom_queries_latest](/Images/appc/download/attachments/60145251/custom_queries_latest.png)

+Once custom queries are created for the application, the **Custom Queries** tab will display a preview for each created custom query.

 ## Analytics tab for Mobile Backend Services